 The BMP image file format

 The BMP file format is well documented on Wikipedia.
-This format has many different variants, but we’re going to agree on some specific settings that will make it a lot easier for us.
+This format has many different variants, but we’ll agree on some specific settings that will make it a lot easier for us.
 To create our input images, we open them in Microsoft Paint which comes pre-installed with Windows.
 Then, we click File→Save as, select Save as type: 24-bit Bitmap (*bmp; *.dib).
 Name the file something ending with the .bmp suffix and click save.

-By making sure that the file is created like this we can assume that the header always is the 54 bytes long BITMAPINFOHEADER variant with pixel format RGB24 mentioned on the Wikipedia page.
+By making sure that the file is created like this, we can assume that the header always is the 54 bytes long BITMAPINFOHEADER variant with pixel format RGB24 mentioned on the Wikipedia page.
 Furthermore, we’ll only care about a few selected fields within the header.
 The table below shows the header fields that we are going to read.

 |0||2||“BM” (42 4D)||ID field|